 AlternateContent Element

 An AlternateContent element shall be an element in the Markup Compatibility namespace with local name “AlternateContent”.
 An AlternateContent element shall not have unqualified attributes, but may have qualified attributes.
-The namespace of each qualified attribute shall be either the Markup Compatibility namespace or a namespace declared as ignorable.
+The namespace of each qualified attribute shall be either the Markup Compatibility namespace or a namespace declared as ignorable by the Ignorable attribute of this AlternateContent element or one of its ancestors.

-[DRAFTING NOTE: Are AlternateContent elements allowed to have attributes of ignorable and understood namespace names (in other words, should we consider application configurations)?
-Or, should we allow namespaces for future versions of MCE only, and disallow MCE application configurations to contain such namespaces?]

 An AlternateContent element shall contain one or more Choice child elements, optionally followed by a single Fallback child element.
 No other elements in the Markup Compatibility namespace may appear as child elements.
 Elements in other namespaces may appear as preceding, intervening, or trailing child elements, but the namespace of such a child element shall be declared as ignorable.

-[DRAFTING NOTE: The same concern here.
-Are AlternateContent elements allowed to have elements of ignorable and understood namespace names (in other words, should we consider MCE application configurations)? ]

 [Note: Ignorable elements are allowed as child elements of AlternateContent to allow for future extensions to this construct.
 If AlternateContent were specified to contain only Choice and Fallback elements from the Markup Compatibility namespace (§7.5), this would prevent the use of other Markup Compatibility elements that would allow extension of AlternateContent in future versions of MCE.
 Any MCE processor that encounters a child element of AlternateContent that is in the namespace of an intended future extension of MCE will not fail to process the document, provided the namespace of this child element is ignorable, because it will discard all elements in ignorable namespaces that are not understood before making a selection between the remaining Choice and Fallback elements. end note]